boltops-tools/ufo/docs/_docs/variables.md

 @environment = helper.env_file(".env")
 ```

-You can now use `@image` in your `.ufo/templates/main.json.erb` without having to explicitly declare them in the `.ufo/task_definitions.rb` file.
-Variables are automatically made available to all templates and the `task_definition.rb` file also.
+You can now use `@image` in your `.ufo/templates/main.json.erb` without having to declare them in the `.ufo/task_definitions.rb` file explicitly.
+Variables are automatically made available to all templates and the `task_definition.rb` file.

 ## Layering